MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/wrap-issues.md

 ## Other issues in wrap

-For other issues, or if your issue persists after following these steps, please reach out to support alias pamobsup@microsoft.com, include a repro video and/or screenshots, as well as a session id, which can be acquired like so:
+For other issues, or if your issue persists after following these steps, please reach out to support alias pamobsup@microsoft.com, include a repro video and/or screenshots, as well as a session id, which can be acquired in the following ways: